internetjanitor/homelab/README.md

 ## What Gets Configured

-- **ZFS**: Imports "tank" pool, creates datasets for docker, vms, and data
+- **ZFS**: Imports "pool0" pool, creates datasets for docker, vms, and data
 - **Docker**: Installed with ZFS storage driver, user added to docker group
 - **libvirt**: KVM/QEMU with UEFI support, storage pool on ZFS
 - **Cockpit**: Web interface on port 9090 with modules for VMs, containers, and storage